DavidB1999/SOCCER23/README.md

 Feel free to check out the code. <br>

 Data not included!
 Please be aware that the code does not work without the correct data within a folder structure that resembles the one used within these scripts.
 An adaptation of the code to similar data should be possible with basic Python skills based on my comments.<br>
 Success-Scores have been calculated via SOCCER© - a match analysis tool developed by Jürgen Perl (Perl et al., 2013).
-An implementation of the Success-Score via Python or similar programming languages is also possible and a simplist proof of concept is available here: https://github.com/DavidB1999/Success-Score <br>
+An implementation of the Success-Score via Python or similar programming languages is also possible and a simplest proof of concept is available here: https://github.com/DavidB1999/Success-Score <br>

 Data handling is done in Python (Jupyter notebooks) entirely.
 Some of the statistics have been conducted in R due to package / library availability. <br>
 Some of the code is based on the brilliant floodlight package developed at the Institute of Exercise Training and Sport Informatics (Raabe et al., 2022). <br>